openshift-pipelines/pipelines-as-code/docs/content/docs/install/installation.md

 The easiest way to install Pipelines as Code on OpenShift is with the [Red Hat Openshift Pipelines Operator](https://docs.openshift.com/container-platform/latest/cicd/pipelines/installing-pipelines.html).

-On the Openshift Pipelines Operator, the default namespace is `openshift-pipelines`.
+On the OpenShift Pipelines Operator, the default namespace is `openshift-pipelines`.

 ## Manual Install